Are you ready to watch the best Dakota Roche BMX videos?

-These will hype you up whether you watch them today or ten years from now.
+Whether you watch them today or ten years from now, these will hype you up.

 His creativity and insanity make for TIMELESS parts and edits that will never grow old.

 Dak has been in the BMX industry for a long time now and is known as one of the hardest-working dudes.
 He was born on July 21, 1987, in Huntington Beach, and his first real BMX bike was a GT.